ReactiveBayes/ReactiveMP.jl/docs/src/getting-started.md

     # In this example we create a sequence of inputs that accepts Float64
     y = datavar(Float64, n)

-    # We endow θ parameter of our model with uninformative prior
+    # We endow θ parameter of our model with some prior
-    θ ~ Beta(1.0, 1.0)
+    θ ~ Beta(2.0, 7.0)

     # We assume that outcome of each coin flip is governed by the Bernoulli distribution
     for i in 1:n